myomyint-maung/nlp-readings/README.md

 # nlp-readings
-My paper reading assignments for NLP at AIT
+Summaries of the papers I read for the NLP course at Asian Institute of Technology